czsdoge/CZSDoge/doc/README.md

-CZSDoge Core 0.14.2
+BroccoliCoin Core 0.14.2
 =====================

 Setup
 ---------------------
-[CZSDoge Core](http://czsdoge.org/) is the reference CZSDoge client and it builds the backbone of the network.
+[BroccoliCoin Core](http://broccolicoin.org/) is the reference BroccoliCoin client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------
-The following are some helpful notes on how to run CZSDoge on your native platform.
+The following are some helpful notes on how to run BroccoliCoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/czsdoge-qt` (GUI) or
+- `bin/broccolicoin-qt` (GUI) or
-- `bin/czsdoged` (headless)
+- `bin/broccolicoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run czsdoge-qt.exe.
+Unpack the files into a directory, and then run broccolicoin-qt.exe.

 ### OS X

-Drag CZSDoge-Core to your applications folder, and then run CZSDoge-Core.
+Drag BroccoliCoin-Core to your applications folder, and then run BroccoliCoin-Core.

 ### Need Help?

 * See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#czsdoge](http://webchat.freenode.net?channels=czsdoge) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=czsdoge).
+* Ask for help on [#broccolicoin](http://webchat.freenode.net?channels=broccolicoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=broccolicoin).
-* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [CZSDoge thread](https://bitcointalk.org/index.php?topic=361813.0).
+* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [BroccoliCoin thread](https://bitcointalk.org/index.php?topic=361813.0).

 Building
 ---------------------
-The following are developer notes on how to build CZSDoge on your native platform.
+The following are developer notes on how to build BroccoliCoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)